HayLahav/HayLahav/README.md

 ## 🌟 Interests

 - **AI and Signal Algorithms**: Deep Learning, Computer Vision, Image and Video Processing
-  > Main focus on camera and sensing technologies, especially in the field of autonomous vehicles.
+  > Main focus on camera and sensing technologies, especially in the fields of autonomous vehicles and health solutions.

-- **Chip Design and Verification (Front End)**
+- **AI processors**
   > Interest in the hardware domain with a preference for AI processors.

 ---